oracle-livelabs/oci/oci-apm-springboot/06-view-traces/view-traces.md

 ## Conclusions

-In this workshop, you’ve learned how to use a file system by adding the APM Java agent to the microservices web application.
-You have also learned how to configure the APM Browser agent, and how to use APM Trace Explorer to view traces and spans.
+In this workshop, you learned how to use the Kubernetes OpenTelemetry Operator to automatically deploy an APM Java agent to a microservices web application.
+You also explored how to configure the APM Browser agent within a custom resource definition and use the APM Trace Explorer to view traces and spans.
 For more information on APM, refer to the OCI documentation, **[Application Performance Monitoring](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/index.html)**.

 ## Acknowledgements